Kingsman44/Pixelify/README.md

 - Use packages with Pixelify-${version}-no_VK.zip
 - Place config.prop to internal storage>Pixelify (/sdcard/Pixelify/config.prop)
 - Edit prop according what you want to select
-- (If you have any problem placing config.prop there then you also can extract and update no-VK.prop inside the packages it automatically use it.)
+- (If you have any problem placing config.prop there then you also can extract and update config.prop inside the packages it automatically use it.)

 ### Zygisk and Riru spoofing configuration
 - Pixel 5:- Google TTS, Google Play services, Pixel Buds